rpm-software-management/rpm/docs/manual/spec.md

 ### %prep

 %prep prepares the sources for building.
-This is where sources are unpacked and possible patches applied, and other similar activies could be performed.
+This is where sources are unpacked and possible patches applied, and other similar activities could be performed.

 Typically [%autosetup](autosetup.md) is used to automatically handle